 Forrest Gump Reviewed by an Autist

 Forrest didn't think much of what he was doing throughout the film that could've ended in disaster on paper.
 However, he had been winning at life without even thinking of doing so.
-He won at life from college graduation, winning highest national honors, and running a successful shrimping business.
-He also had a positive outcome, having a mini him after a complicated relationship with Jenny until her tragic death.
+He achieved success in life from college graduation, winning highest national honors, and running a successful shrimping business, which led him to a positive outcome: being left with his son he had with Jenny in their complicated relationship until her tragic death, with the cause being left a mystery.

 One of the best things about this movie is that it’s relatable.
-We all have a plan with our lives until life itself writes out a different path for us when we least expect it.
-Regardless of your struggles, Forrest Gump is a good reminder that we can flow more smoothly by appreciating every piece of chocolate we're getting in the chocolate box that is life.
+We all place belief in our best plans for our lives, but life writes out a different path for us when we least expect it.
+Regardless of your struggles, Forrest Gump is a strong reminder that we can flow more smoothly by appreciating every piece of chocolate we're getting in the chocolate box that is life.
+Another strong point I must mention is the connections with new friends Forrest made along the way, more than just with Jenny.

 What made this movie more relatable for me was Forrest and Jenny's unreciprocated relationship for most of the movie.
-That represents how many people on the spectrum tend to miss the signs and subtle cues neurotypical people give off that mean they don't like them back romantically.
+That represents how many people on the spectrum tend to miss the signs and subtle cues neurotypical people give off that mean they are romantically uninterested in them.
+However, we can always learn from the mistakes we make when we miss the signs and apply that to our next approaches with the ones we fall in love with.

-Overall, this is autism-coded storytelling at its peak and ought to serve as an inspiration for my fellow autists out there who need to embrace their minds the way they are regardless of where they fall on the autism spectrum.
-Overall, I rate this movie a 9 out of 10.
+All in all, Forrest Gump is autism-coded storytelling at its peak and ought to serve as an inspiration for my fellow autists out there who need to embrace their minds the way they are regardless of where they fall on the autism spectrum.
+This film should serve as a wholesome reminder that we can be grateful for life for what it has to offer us, like a box of chocolates.
+Overall, I give this movie a 9 out of 10.

 Comments